Sarkutz/initmux/README.md

 # What kind of person should use it?

 Well.
 If you got this far, it probably means you have grown up and changed from [yakuake](https://yakuake.kde.org/) or [terminator](https://gnometerminator.blogspot.com.br/p/introduction.html) to tmux.
-But then you realized you are losing a lot of time with repeatitive tasks just to start you work, like:
+But then you realized you are losing a lot of time with repeatitive tasks just to start your work, like:

 1. Entering your project's directory
 2. Opening your text editor of choice